Acetonitrile: Toxicity

 Acetonitrile has only modest toxicity in small doses.
 It can be metabolised to produce hydrogen cyanide, which is the source of the observed toxic effects.
 Generally the onset of toxic effects is delayed, due to the time required for the body to metabolize acetonitrile to cyanide (generally about 2–12 hours).

-Cases of acetonitrile poisoning in humans (or, to be more specific, of cyanide poisoning after exposure to acetonitrile) are rare but not unknown, by inhalation, ingestion and (possibly) by skin absorption.
+Cases of acetonitrile poisoning in humans are rare but not unknown by inhalation and ingestion.
 The symptoms, which do not usually appear for several hours after the exposure, include breathing difficulties, slow pulse rate, nausea, and vomiting.
 Convulsions and coma can occur in serious cases, followed by death from respiratory failure.
 The treatment is as for cyanide poisoning, with oxygen, sodium nitrite, and sodium thiosulfate among the most commonly used emergency treatments.

-It has been used in formulations for nail polish remover, despite its toxicity.
-At least two cases have been reported of accidental poisoning of young children by acetonitrile-based nail polish remover, one of which was fatal.
+It has been used in a formulation for removal of sculptured fingernails.
+At least two cases have been reported of accidental poisoning of young children by acetonitrile-based sculptured nail remover, one of which was fatal.
 Acetone and ethyl acetate are often preferred as safer for domestic use, and acetonitrile has been banned in cosmetic products in the European Economic Area since March 2000.